livewire/livewire/docs/pagination.md

 }
 ```

-For more information, check out [Laravel's "simplePaginator" documentation.](https://laravel.com/docs/10.x/pagination#simple-pagination)
+For more information on simple pagination, check out [Laravel's "simplePaginator" documentation](https://laravel.com/docs/pagination#simple-pagination).

 ## Using cursor pagination

-Livewire also supports using Laravel's cursor pagination—a faster pagination method useful in large datasets:
+Livewire also supports using Laravel's cursor pagination — a faster pagination method useful in large datasets:

 ```php
 pubic function render()